Eli Amir: Biography

 Amir was born Fuad Elias Nasah Halschi in Baghdad, Iraq.
-He immigrated to Israel with his family in 1950, and went to school in Kibbutz Mishmar HaEmek.
+He immigrated to Israel at the age of 13 with his family in 1950, and went to school in Kibbutz Mishmar HaEmek.
 He is now living in Gilo, Jerusalem.

 Amir studied at the Hebrew University of Jerusalem.

+He held several acclaimed positions in the Ministry of Absorption and later managed Youth Aliyah and worked at the Jewish Agency for about twenty years.
+From 1975 to 1978, he served as an emissary and director of the Sephardic Federation in the United States and worked to encourage Israelis to return to Israel.

+He began his literary career by publishing a story in Ma’ariv in 1975.

 From 1964 to 1968 he served as adviser on Arab affairs to the Prime Minister of Israel, and as envoy for the Minister of Immigration Absorption of Israel to the United States.
 In 1984, he was appointed Director General of the Youth Aliyah department of the Jewish Agency.